imba-tjd/pip-autoremove/Readme.md

-# pip-autoremove
+# pip-autoremove-2 (unfinished)

-For personal use, this is a fork of https://github.com/invl/pip-autoremove, and also absorb some commits in other forks.
+For personal use, this is a fork of https://github.com/invl/pip-autoremove, and it also absorbs some commits from other forks.

+Install: `pip install git+https://github.com/imba-tjd/pip-autoremove`

 ```
 Usage: pip-autoremove [OPTION]...
 [NAME]...

 Options:
-    --version     show program's version number and exit
-    -h, --help    show this help message and exit
-    -l, --list    list unused dependencies, but don't uninstall them.
+    -l    list unused dependencies, but don't uninstall them.
-    -L, --leaves  list leaves (packages which are not used by any others).
+    -L  list leaves (packages which are not used by any others).
-    -y, --yes     don't ask for confirmation of uninstall deletions.
+    -y     don't ask for confirmation of uninstall deletions.
 ```